klee/klee.github.io/docs/coreutils-experiments.md

     * **od:** `--sym-args 0 3 10 --sym-files 2 12 --sym-stdin 12 --sym-stdout`
     * **pathchk:** `--sym-args 0 1 2 --sym-args 0 1 300 --sym-files 1 8 --sym-stdin 8 --sym-stdout`
     * **printf:** `--sym-args 0 3 10 --sym-files 2 12 --sym-stdin 12 --sym-stdout`

+    After publication, thread support in `sort` was enabled by default by the Coreutils maintainers.
+KLEE currently does not support threads and `--parallel=1` should be added as command line flag for `sort`.

 1. How did you measure coverage?